 Conclusion

 Jude 20-23 - We should always act out of love according to God's word.
-If we fail then truly God is not pleased (I Cor 13:1-3).
+If we don't, then God is not pleased (1 Cor 13:1-3).
+But when we love the sinner and we love truth, we will have mercy on the lost and try to snatch them from the fire, hating the stains of the flesh.

+This is what it means to "hate the sin, but love the sinner."
+We love the soul of the one who did wrong so much that we want him to repent and do right, so we must oppose his sin.
 When we do this, there will always be people who object.
-There always have been.
-But the reason they object is either because they have misunderstood the Bible teaching or because they themselves are sinners who want to continue their sins without the embarrassment of being reproved.
-In either case, they are the ones who do not have a proper concept of Bible love.
+But the reason they object is that sinners want to continue their sins without the embarrassment of being reproved.
+They are the ones who do not have a proper concept of Bible love.

 Note: If you would like to study further about related Bible topics, we have a number of other study materials on our web site that should interest you.
 Please see the links listed below.

-(C) Copyright 1998, David E. Pratte
+(C) Copyright 1998, 2012, David E. Pratte; gospelway.com

 Local churches and individuals may, within limits, distribute this Bible study guide for free, but not for sale.
 Web sites may link to this page but not reproduce it.
 For details click here for our copyright guidelines.